mongodb/docs/source/includes/faq-agents.rst

 Never install the Monitoring Agent on the same server as a data bearing :program:`mongod` instance.
-This will allow you to perform maintenance on a the :program:`mongod` and its host without affecting the monitoring for your deployment.
-Additionally a Monitoring Agent may contend for resources with the :program:`mongod`
+This will allow you to perform maintenance on the :program:`mongod` and its host without affecting the monitoring for your deployment.
+Additionally, a Monitoring Agent may contend for resources with the :program:`mongod`.

 You can install the Monitoring Agent on the same system as an :term:`arbiter`, a :program:`mongos`, or an application server